 Oral interview: Limited responses

-Even if given more time, a person who stammers may say less because they are trying to hide or reduce their stammer, or because of the time and effort it takes them to speak (as in Y v Calderdale Council).
+Even if given more time, a person who stammers may say less or give answers which lack depth because they are trying to hide or reduce their stammer, or because of the time and effort it takes them to speak (as in Y v Calderdale Council).
+People who stammer often try to hide/reduce their stammer generally, but may be particularly concerned about this in a job interview as they may feel it will prejudice the employer.

 This may not be readily apparent, or interviewers may feel he is not answering questions ‘properly’ or ‘fully’ as in HM Land Registry v Wakefield and Reasonable adjustment settlement.
 In any event, the job applicant may not communicate enough through speech to score as they should vis-a-vis other candidates.